Current Opportunities

 • Draft interview plans and case assessments involving both individual and systemic issues with a focus on detailed fact-finding, fairness, timelines, and attention to detail

-• Write and/or assist in the preparation of high-profile special investigation reports including findings, analysis and recommendations.
+• Write and/or assist in the preparation of high-profile special investigation reports including findings, analysis and recommendations

-• Other duties as required.
+• Other duties relative to the role could be required.

 Knowledge and experience